david-wb/gaze-estimation/README.md

-## Deep Learning based Gaze Esimation
+## Gaze estimation with deep learning

 This project trains a deep learning model to detect eye region landmarks and predict the direction of gaze.
 It is implemented with pytorch.